Level: ⚫⚫⚫⚪⚪ Advanced

 Rscript start.R

-This operation calls the start.R script from the folder where MAgPIE is cloned.
+This operation calls the start.R script from in the base directory of your MAgPIE clone.
+Afterwards, you can select:

 # | authors, and contributors see CITATION.cff file.
 This file is part